eliasantoniorodrigues1/unnest_data_from_json/README.md

 ---

-This function was built to allow users to analyse the data from a json file in a strucured form.
+This function was built to allow users to analyse data from a json file in a strucured form.

 After simplifie the file another json file is generate in \json.